David Lama: Cerro Torre

-Lunag Ri first ascent (solo)
+Lunag Ri

-In 2015 Lama teamed up with American climber Conrad Anker in order to climb the 6,895 m Lunag Ri, one of the highest unclimbed peaks in the Himalayas.
+In 2015, Lama teamed up with American climber Conrad Anker in order to climb the 6,895 m Lunag Ri, one of the highest unclimbed peaks in the Himalayas.

 Their first attempt was on November 12, 2015.
-They picked a rock crevice that would allow them to climb up to the north-west pillar of the mountain.
+They picked a rock crevice that would allow them to climb up to the northwest pillar of the mountain.
 Up on the ridge they planned to follow it up to the peak using mixed climbing techniques.
 It was already late when they reached the top of the ridge, so for the night they set up a bivouac underneath a boulder.
 They continued in the early morning of the next day.
 Lack of ice and bad snow conditions complicated protection.
 They did not manage to reach the summit during the next day.
 They had to make the decision whether to dig in and wait out another night, at potential temperatures of -40 °C and strong wind, or turn around and descend the mountain.
 They decided for the latter and aborted the attempt around 300 metres below the summit.

 They had to abandon the endeavor for that year, but returned for a second attempt in 2016.

-On November 6, 2016, during the second attempt, Anker suffered a heart attack at a height of 6000 m while climbing up the rock crevice.
+On November 6, 2016, during the second attempt, Anker had a heart attack at a height of 6000 m while climbing up the rock crevice.
 The two climbers quickly decided to rappel down the mountain.
 Lama called for an emergency helicopter rescue at base camp.
 Twelve hours after the heart attack, Anker underwent surgery in Kathmandu.
 A thrombotic occlusion was removed from his proximal left anterior descending artery.
-As a result of this injury Anker quit high altitude climbing.
+As a result of this injury Anker quit high-altitude climbing.